 Why You Might Consider Shopify Alternatives

-This being said, before we dive deeper into our list of the top Shopify alternatives, let’s discuss the main pros and cons of selling on Shopify, as well as costs, so you’ll have a better sense of what other solutions are stacking up against.
+Now that we’ve run through 10 of the top Shopify alternatives, you may need a refresher on the Shopify platform itself.
+Here, we’ll discuss the main pros and cons of selling on Shopify, as well as costs, so you can get a better sense of how those other solutions stack up against Shopify.

 Pros of Shopify